 “Looks good to me” is not a QA strategy for AI-generated changes

-The short version: Designers and PMs should not need to read every line of a massive diff to know whether the AI built the right thing.
-Crew Orbit exposes runs as cycles, roles, and steps so cross-functional partners review decisions and outputs; engineers still judge architecture and merge risk on the code itself.
+Short answer: Designers and PMs should not need to read every line of a massive diff to know whether the AI built the right thing.
+Crew Orbit exposes runs as cycles, roles, and steps.
+Cross-functional partners review decisions and outputs.
+Engineers still judge architecture and merge risk on the code itself.

 Review the plan, not only the patch

-Black-box pull requests waste senior attention and freeze out everyone who lacks time for code archaeology.
-Structured runs make intermediate artifacts visible: what the planner assumed, what the spec proposed, how QA challenged the result.
+Black-box pull requests waste senior attention.
+They freeze out everyone who lacks time for code archaeology.
+Structured runs make intermediate artifacts visible.
+You can see what the planner assumed.
+You can see what the spec proposed.
+You can see how QA challenged the result.

 When debate happens at those layers, code review becomes confirmation instead of discovery.